-Chief of Protocol
+Chief Diplomacy and Protocol Officer

 She holds a Bachelor of Arts Honors Degree in "Modern Languages: Arabic and Spanish", with a specialization in Latin America and the Arab World, from the University of Westminster in London, England.
 She then obtained a Master of Philosophy from the University of Cambridge in History with a focus on Latin American Studies specializing in the History of Mexico.

-Ms. Dowlatshahi is enthusiastic about raising San Antonio’s global profile and citizen awareness about opportunities for mutual enrichment.
+She is enthusiastic about raising San Antonio’s global profile and citizen awareness about opportunities for mutual enrichment.
 A strong believer in the power of communication, she advocates clear and transparent dialogue amongst all parties as the key to for the successful outcome of any program, be it a private or public sector initiative.

 International Relations Specialist

-Casa San Antonio in Mexico City
+Casa Mexico City

 Ms. Metcalfe organizes trade missions for San Antonio businesses and sends Mexican businesses to San Antonio for trade, investment, exchange and development.
-Ms. Metcalfe is fully bicultural American/Mexican; complete fluency in Spanish and offers her business experience from nine years as a Financial Advisor in Mexico, a former small business owner, President of the Board of Directors of the Association of U.S. State Offices in Mexico ASOM, Vice President Board of Directors of American Society of Mexico and Member of the Board of Advisors of Mexec.
+Ms. Metcalfe is a fully bicultural American/Mexican with complete fluency in Spanish and offers her business experience based on her nine years as a Financial Advisor in Mexico, a former small business owner, President of the Board of Directors of the Association of U.S. State Offices in Mexico (ASOM), Vice President of the Board of Directors of the American Society of Mexico and Member of the Board of Advisors of Mexec.

-Casa San Antonio in Monterrey
+Casa San Antonio

 A community activist, Alejandra has been a member and president of well-known charitable, social and political organizations.
-She was President of the Desarrollo Integral de la Familia Progam (DIF) in the important suburban city of San Pedro, Nuevo Leon over two three year periods, (this is a national program headed by the wife of the President of Mexico).
+She was President of the Desarrollo Integral de la Familia Institution (DIF) in the important suburban city of San Pedro, Nuevo Leon over two three year periods, (this is a national institution headed by the wife of the President of Mexico).
 Further, Alejandra has been a Member of the Board of Asociacion Gilberto over the past twenty years.
-She is a member of the State of Nuevo Leon Executive Committee of the national political party Partido de Accion Nacional (PAN) and was a member of the organizing committee for the Mayoral Candidate for San Pedro, Nuevo Leon.
+She was a member of the State of Nuevo Leon Executive Committee of the national political party Partido de Accion Nacional (PAN) and was a member of the organizing committee for the Mayoral Candidate for San Pedro, Nuevo Leon.
 Alejandra was a volunteer member of ANSPAC (National Association for the Improvement of the Human Person) for over ten years.